Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Reds

-Lourdes Gurriel Jr., with a slugging percentage of .395 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Brandon Williamson on the hill, July 22 at 4:10 PM ET.
+On Sunday, Lourdes Gurriel Jr. (hitting .158 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Reds.
+In his last game he had a hitless showing (0-for-4) against the Reds.

 Lourdes Gurriel Jr. Game Info & Props vs. the Reds